machard/appjector/README.md

     // MockComponent instance will be passed to Component
     // in place of ComponentToMock's one
     component = container.get('component');

+    // -- OR --
+    // instantiate and get the tested component of submodule
+    // MockComponent instance will be passed to Component
+    // in place of ComponentToMock's one
+    component = container.get('submodule').get('component');
   });

   it('should ...', function() {